Southern Yakutia (Sakha)

 Boris Kukinovich Petrenkov looked

-later than was originally scheduled.
+than was originally scheduled.
 The expression on his face spoke of a man

 grappling with worries that were beyond his control.
 Some of the people he

-walked past greeted him with deep respect mingled with pity, as if they understood the reason behind his lackluster
+walked past greeted him with deep respect mingled with pity as if they understood the reason behind his lackluster

 disposition.
 The only time he smiled broadly was when he helped an old babushka